Nuuk Airport: Regional airport network

 Nuuk Airport was opened on 1 October 1979, when the then newly formed home rule government decided to create a network of the STOL-capable domestic airports.

 Nuuk airport was originally constructed with one asphalt runway (05/23) 950 × 30 m, located 283 ft above sea level.
 The airport terminal and apron were built on a levelled platform on an undulating slope under the Quassussuaq mountain, with the runway platform artificially elevated to compensate for the scarp immediately to the west.
 The runway platform bed was composed of broken rock and rubble, topped with gravel, and was protected by a low, wooden fence.

 The airport in Nuuk, the largest city in Greenland, was a priority for the government.
 A STOLport was subsequently constructed in Ilulissat, the largest town in the Disko Bay region of western Greenland.
 Kulusuk Airport was also repurposed from its prior military use.
 This constituted the first such wave of network expansion.

 Network expansion

-The first international flights from Nuuk Airport were to Iqaluit in Nunavut, Canada, operated from 1981 until it was discontinued due to commercial inviability in 1994.
+The first international flights from Nuuk Airport were to Iqaluit in Nunavut, Canada, operated from 1981 until it was discontinued due to commercial unviability in 1994.
 Flights to Reykjavik, Iceland via Kulusuk also began in 1981.

 It was not until the late 1990s to early 2000s that the network experienced another spurt of large-scale growth, when the airports in the remaining larger towns were built: Sisimiut Airport in Sisimiut and Maniitsoq Airport in Maniitsoq in central-western Greenland, Aasiaat Airport in the Disko Bay region, Upernavik Airport in Upernavik in northwestern Greenland, and Qaarsut Airport, an airport in Qaarsut, a settlement in the Uummannaq Fjord region; the airport serving both the village and the larger town of Uummannaq, located on the rocky Uummannaq Island.